-Almost 20 percent of adults in the U.S. have some degree of hearing loss.
-While that sounds like a lot, that number may actually be low, since many who are experiencing hearing loss do not notice it right away.
+One of the most striking hearing loss statistics is that almost 20 percent of adults in the U.S. have some degree of hearing loss.
+While that sounds like a lot in and of itself, that number may actually be low, since many who are experiencing hearing loss do not notice it right away.

 While hearing loss can occur in a variety of different ways, there are three main types of hearing loss.
 These include:

 While hearing loss can occur in different ways, age and hearing loss often go hand in hand.
-In fact, hearing loss affects one in three people over the age of 65.
+As you age, it's important to keep this particular hearing aid statistic in mind: hearing loss affects one in three people over the age of 65.
 Sensorineural hearing loss, sometimes called age-related or noise-induced hearing loss (NIHL), occurs over time, as everyday sounds and loud noises add to the wear and tear of our ears.
 But while some people are content with simply turning up the volume on their TV, there are other risk factors you should be aware of.

 While losing your hearing may not directly affect your physical health, it has been linked to a higher likelihood of dementia, depression and even isolation.
 A Johns Hopkins study found that over a six-year period the cognitive abilities of adults with hearing loss declined 30% to 40% faster than those without hearing loss.
 If that wasn’t enough, hearing loss has also been linked to a loss of income.

 That’s right.
 Hearing loss has been found to affect more men than women.
-In fact, men are twice as likely to develop hearing loss than women.
-The exact reasons are unclear, but experts speculate it may have to do with the fact that men are more likely to work in noisy environments, and enjoy noisy hobbies like hunting.
+In fact, men are twice as likely to develop hearing loss as women.
+The exact reasons are unclear, but experts speculate it may have to do with the fact that men are more likely to work in noisy environments which can lead to occupational hearing loss, and enjoy noisy hobbies like hunting.
 Instead women stay more in protected acoustic environments.

 Do you work in a noisy environment, or do you enjoy noisy leisure activities?
 Are you finding it harder to hear people’s voices or follow conversations?
 Constant exposure to loud sounds can damage your hearing.
 The only way to prevent noise-induced hearing loss is to wear hearing protection.
 If you work in a noisy environment, or if you’re going out and know you’re going to be exposed to loud noises, it’s important to protect your ears.